ramannanda9/restaurant-hotspots/README.md

 * To run the code just copy paste ``HotspotAnalytics.scala`` and then invoke the method ``HotspotAnalytics.runRegressions()``
 * You need to ensure to run the table scripts and that the data is there in the hive table.
-* Visualizations showing the top 10 hotspots is top10.png and the data used to produce that is also there in the top directory.
+* Visualizations showing the top 10 hotspots is top10.png and the data used to produce that is there under the Analytics directory.
 * We used hue for Visualizations.